Pie tee

 Kueh pie tee or kuih jambang is a thin and crispy pastry tart shell kuih often filled with a spicy, sweet mixture of thinly sliced vegetables and prawns.
 It is a popular Malay and Peranakan dish, often consumed during occasions like tea parties, weddings or Chinese New Year.

 History

 Names

-The phrase pie tee (or pai ti or pai tee) may have been derived from the English term 'patty'; particularly 'patty irons': special cast iron molds used for making pastries similar to rosettes which can be found similarly such as in Sweden (krustadjärn), which have been introduced to Singapore in the 1900s.
+The phrase pie tee (or pai ti or pai tee) may have been derived from the English term 'patty'; particularly 'patty irons': special cast iron molds used for making pastries similar to rosettes which can be found similarly such as in Sweden (krustadjärn, "croustade iron"), which have been introduced to Singapore in the 1900s.

 The jambang in kuih jambang means 'vase' in the local Singaporean Malay dialect.
 In Malaysian English, they are sometimes known as 'tophats'.

 Spread

 The dish may have been of Western origin and invented in the 20th century.
 Singaporean historian Khir Johari researched that Malay Singaporeans may have acquired the knowledge for their kuih jambang from 1950s Indonesian cookbooks which lists frituurtjes or kwei patti filed with chicken "ragout" as a "European dish" (makanan Eropah).
 The localised kuih jambang however uses a filling similar to that of the popiah, and Singaporean recipe books like Ellice Handy's My Favourite Recipes (1952) features both the popiah and pie tee side-by-side with her Pie Tee recipe contains only instructions to make the shells.

 Peranakan writer Baba Ong Jin Teong has also suggested in his Peranakan heritage books that the kueh pie tee may have originated in Singapore.
 The recipe found in Ong's book Penang Heritage Food belongs to his mother, who compiled the recipe in the 1950s.
 Additionally, the kueh pie tee is also known as the 'Singapore Poh Piah' or 'Syonan-to Pie', further suggesting that the snack may have originated from Singapore.